Cleaning Mold In Your Home

 - Wash your cleaning clothes separate from your family's laundry.

 Do not use ozone air cleaners to kill mold.
 Ozone air cleaners generate ozone: a known respiratory irritant.
-The USEPA (exit DHS) does not recommend using ozone generating air cleaners for treating indoor mold problems.
-If a contractor or a consultant recommends the use of an ozone generating air cleaner to treat a mold problem in your home, please file a complaint online with the Wisconsin Department of Agriculture, Trade, and Consumer Protection (exit DHS) or at 1-800-422-7128.
+The U.S. Environmental Protection Agency does not recommend using ozone generating air cleaners for treating indoor mold problems.
+If a contractor or a consultant recommends the use of an ozone generating air cleaner to treat a mold problem in your home, please file a complaint online with the Wisconsin Department of Agriculture, Trade, and Consumer Protection or telephone 1-800-422-7128.
 Be sure to include as much information as possible.

 For more information